- 100+ RV Accessories for your packing list

 - Class C: These RVs have a sleeping area built over the cab and essential amenities like a toilet, shower and kitchen.
 Some come with slide outs to expand the space.

 - Conversion van: These can range from spacious DIY Sprinter vans to custom budget builds in smaller vehicles.
 They may or may not have amenities like toilets and showers.
-Custom conversion vans are popular in the van life movement, you should head over to our van life guide if you’re interested in these.
+Custom conversion vans are popular in the van life movement.
+If you’re interested in these, head over to our van life guide.

 - Travel Trailers: These are similar to a Class A motorhome.
 You can expect space for a big family, full-sized refrigerators, stoves and microwaves.
 They also come equipped with a full bathroom – toilet and shower included.
 They connect to your tow vehicle with a ball and coupler hitch.

-- Popup Campers: Are low profile and lightweight making them easy to park.
+- Popup Campers and A Frame Campers: These are low-profile and lightweight, making them easy to park.
 A popup camper collapses during the drive and must be set up at the campsite.
 It has softer sides and requires more time to put together.
 Popup campers typically come with a bed, seating area and kitchen.
 You may or may not find a restroom in these campers.
 They are not meant as a long-term living solution.

 - Lightweight Trailers or Teardrop Trailers: Lightweight trailers are some of the easiest towables to travel with.
 They have the least amount of storage but tend to come with small kitchens and sleeping areas.
 They may or may not come with restroom facilities and are meant for short trips.

-While there are no hard and fast rules for which type of RV to get, asking yourself a few questions may help you get a better understanding of the best motorhome for your lifestyle.
+While there are no hard and fast rules for which type of RV to get, asking yourself a few questions may help you understand which motorhome suits your lifestyle best.

 |Motor built-in||Need tow vehicle|